-Examine your beliefs anger.
+Examine your beliefs about anger.
 Do you believe that managing anger means you must learn how to control anger?
 Do you actually control your anger or does it control you?
 Do you explode on a dime, or are you walking around like a zombie, from holding it all in?
 Are you frequently depressed?

 "Do not fight against pain; do not fight against irritation or jealousy.
 Embrace them with great tenderness, as though you were embracing a little baby.
 Your anger is yourself, and you should not be violent toward it.
 The same thing goes for all your emotions." ~ Thich Nhat Hanh